Property

 Annual property tax: The amount the client pays in taxes on the property.

-Annual insurance: The amount the client pays in homeowners insurance.
+Annual Insurance: The amount the client pays in homeowners insurance.
 Be careful not to double-count insurance, as the property may be covered by other insurance types.
+Can also include HOA payments.

 Annual maintenance: The amount clients spend on annual maintenance or any other housing-related expense they wish to track.